-For more than a hundred years, the Native Americans fighting to protect their territory forged new means of fighting against the people who were slowly spreading across the continent.
-Thanks to brilliant strategists and intrepid heroes like Pontiac and Geronimo, Native Americans have left an indelible mark on warfare.
-The success of their tactics led to American forces adopting their warring style, as seen with Robert Rogers.
+For more than a hundred years, the Native Americans fighting to protect their territory forged new means of defending against the people who were slowly spreading across the continent.
+Thanks to brilliant strategists and intrepid heroes like Pontiac and Geronimo, Native Americans have left an indelible mark on strategic combat.
+The success of their tactics led to American forces adopting their combat style, as seen with Robert Rogers.

-Some of the greatest strategists in the history of war have acknowledged the genius of Native Americans.
-When asked about his plans for fighting in the Pacific in World War II, General George Marshall explained, “Go back to the tactics of the French and Indian days, [...] study their tactics and fit in our modern weapons, and you have a solution.”
-Read on to discover the bloody lessons learned from the brutal and clever war tactics used by Native American tribes.
+Some of the greatest strategists in the history of combat have acknowledged the genius of Native Americans.
+When asked about his plans for fighting in the Pacific during World War II, General George Marshall explained: "Go back to the tactics of the French and Indian days, [...] study their tactics and fit in our modern weapons, and you have a solution."
+Read on to discover the bloody lessons learned from the brutal and clever tactics used by Native American tribes.

-Initially, Native Americans Focused On Small Battles And Hit-And-Run Tactics
+Initially, Native Americans Focused On Small Battles And Noncommittal Retaliation Tactics

-Whether they were mounting an attack on open terrain or striking from wooded territory, Native American soldiers tended to rely on small raiding parties and quick hit strategies.
-More often than not, there was very little loss of life on the side of the attacking force.
-These attacks often took place just before dawn, with warriors brandishing bows and clubs while rushing the enemy.
-Rewards were given to the warriors who killed a foe.
+Whether they were mounting an offense on open terrain or striking from wooded territory, Native American soldiers tended to rely on small raiding parties and quick hit strategies.
+More often than not, there were hardly any losses on the side of the striking force.

 Independence Was Prized On The Battlefield